 Disclosure: This post may contain affiliate links.
 Please read my disclosure for more info.

-Make these melt-in-mouth pineapple tarts, that are not overly sweet, using just 5 main ingredients.
+Looking for quick CNY goodie recipe?
+Make these melt-in-mouth pineapple tarts with just 5 main ingredients.
 Find out the trick to shiny egg wash in this post too!

 Do you feel Chinese New Year is just round the corner? : )

 Time passes so quickly, and this year, I am glad that I have time to try out various CNY recipes!
 If you have not had time to try baking, why not try out this easy melt-in-mouth pineapple tarts?